-Users of these data should take into account the following (from the NCEI website):
+Users of these data should take into account the following:

 Please report any issues or bugs.

-Please note that the GSODR project is released with a Contributor Code of Conduct By participating in the GSODR project you agree to abide by its terms.
+Please note that the GSODR project is released with a Contributor Code of Conduct.
+By contributing to this project, you agree to abide by its terms.